gomlx/gomlx/README.md

   * Last, a trivial [synthetic linear model](https://github.com/gomlx/gomlx/blob/main/examples/linear/linear.go), for those curious to see a barebones simple model.

 > **🚀 NEW 🚀**:
 >    - Converting ONNX models to GoMLX with [onnx-gomlx](https://github.com/gomlx/onnx-gomlx): both as an alternative for `onnxruntime` (leveraging XLA), but also to further fine-tune models.
-See also [go-huggingface](https://github.com/gomlx/go-huggingface) to easily download ONNX models from HuggingFace.
+See also [go-huggingface](https://github.com/gomlx/go-huggingface) to easily download ONNX model files from HuggingFace.
 >    - Support static linking of PJRT: slower to build the Go program, but deploying it doesn't require installing a PJRT plugin in the machine you are deploying it.
 >      Use `go build --tags=pjrt_cpu_static` or include `import _ "github.com/gomlx/gomlx/backends/xla/cpu/static"`.
 >    - Experimental 🚧🛠 support for MacOS (both Arm64 and the older x86_64) for CPU: only with static linking so far.